emtee40/SurvivalManual-wiki/Apps.md

 ### Barcode scanner

-In a more day-to-day approach, one can stumble upon a fragment of barcode without the human readable cipher part and can use a smartphone to get the information back.
+In a more day-to-day approach, one can stumble upon a fragment of barcode without the human-readable cipher part and can use a smartphone to get the information back.

-Barcodes are also used in their two dimensional form (like QR codes) to easily import cryptographic public keys or URLs into smartphones using the camera.
+Barcodes are also used in their two-dimensional form (like QR codes) to easily import cryptographic public keys or URLs into smartphones using the camera.

 [Barcode scanner](https://github.com/zxing/zxing) or [Binary Eye](https://f-droid.org/en/packages/de.markusfisch.android.binaryeye/) are libre apps available on F-Droid.org that will read barcodes.